nandilugio/quick_refs/postgresql.md

     [WHEN (condition)] -- on ROW triggers, condition can reference OLD.col or NEW.col EXECUTE FUNCTION function_name('some arg');
     -- Params can be passed to the function, but it receives them in TG_ARGV.
-It can also access -- the OLD and NEW records, and other data through TG_* variables.
+It can also access -- the OLD and/or NEW records, and other data through TG_* variables.

 -- Drop trigger
 -- See https://www.postgresql.org/docs/current/sql-droptrigger.html